 By asking for input or feedback, you can get insights that will help clarify what your brand is about, what your goals are, and get an honest input or opinion on whether your solution is meeting their needs and what you can improve to better address those needs.

-5. Reward them
+5. Reward Your Customers

 Customers love receiving rewards.
 Not only because it appeals to their self-interest, but also because they love being valued and appreciated.
 Keep rewarding a customer for her loyalty and advocacy and chances are you have a customer for life.